rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 ## Highlights

-- This layout works well with the OS configured for the US Internacional layout.
+- This layout works well with the OS configured for the US International layout.
 - The two center columns, the center space bar, and the 6 outer keys in the bottom row are disabled.
 - The base layer can be either qwerty or colemak dhm.
 - Use of keys in the two inner columns is reduced, minimizing lateral movement.